Stocks rebound on Wall Street as S&P 500 nears record again

-NEW YORK (AP) — Stocks are rebounding in early trading on Wall Street Wednesday, carrying the S&P 500 back toward the cusp of its record high.
+NEW YORK (AP) — Stocks are rebounding on Wall Street Wednesday, carrying the S&P 500 back toward the edge of its record high.

-The benchmark index was up 1% after the first half-hour of trading and on pace for its eighth gain in nine days.
-It pulled within 0.6% of its record for the first time since the day after it set its high in February, when the coronavirus seemed like just a far-away worry for Wall Street.
+The benchmark index was up 1.3% in morning trading and on pace for its eighth gain in nine days.
+It pulled within 0.3% of its record, set in February when the coronavirus seemed like only a far-away worry for Wall Street.

 The lift followed up on gains for stocks across Europe and much of Asia, while Treasury yields continued their sharp rally after a report on inflation came in higher than expected for the second straight day.

-The U.S. stock market is on the edge of erasing the last of the losses taken after the coronavirus pandemic crushed the economy into recession.
-The economy has shown some improvements in recent months, but it is still clearly hobbling amid worries that the continued pandemic may force a backslide in activity.
+The U.S. stock market is on the edge of erasing the last of the losses taken after the coronavirus pandemic crushed the economy into recession, even though the economy is still hobbling despite some recent improvements.

 Much of the stock market’s rebound has been due to massive amounts of support from the Federal Reserve, which has slashed interest rates to zero and propped up far-ranging corners of the bond market to keep the economy’s head above water.
 The ultra-low interest rates mean investors are getting paid very little to own bonds, which pushes some into stocks, boosting their prices.